-As we move into 2018, here are 15 Things to Give Up in the New Year.
+As we move into a new season, here are 15 Things to Give Up in the New Year.
 If you give up these 15 things you will experience more joy and fulfillment than every before.
 Take time to prayerfully reflect on letting these 15 things go forever.
 Here’s a guide to help you take a spiritual retreat for the New Year.
 Click Here to Download

 15 Things to Give up in the New Year!

 To doubt is to plummet into a sea of uncertainty where you lack conviction.
 If you allow this uncertainty to grow it will cause you to hold back, to hesitate and procrastinate.
 Doubting will paralyze you and keep you from obtaining the fullness of your destiny.
 Your indecision will cause you to lack the confidence that you need to move forward into the New Year in faith.

 God’s word says:

 “For let not that man suppose that he will receive anything from the Lord; he is a double-minded man, unstable in all his ways.”
 James 1:7-8